 - God knows that you need help with the mental and emotional impact of unemployment.
 Are there any other Christians you know who are going through the same experience?
 Get together to support each other though prayer and encouragement.
 Such times can be an oasis in the desert.

 A time of new opportunity?

-We offer a number of resources that can help you explore your future options.
-You might want to start thinking deeper about calling and guidance, discover your spiritual gifts, use this time for voluntary work, consider options for theological training, or explore possibilities for the future in God’s service in a Christian job in the UK, short-term mission, or longer-term overseas.
+- We offer a number of resources that can help you explore your future options.
+You might want to start thinking deeper about 'calling' and guidance, discover your spiritual gifts, try out free online careers and personality tests... or use this time for voluntary work, theological training, or explore possibilities for the future in God’s service in a Christian job in the UK, in short-term mission, or longer-term overseas.

 Why not pause and read from Isaiah 40:28-31: "The LORD is the everlasting God, the Creator of the ends of the earth.
 He will not grow tired or weary, and his understanding no one can fathom.
 He gives strength to the weary and increases the power of the weak.
 Even youths grow tired and weary, and young men stumble and fall; but those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint."